How often should you change a cat's litter?

 Key takeaways

-• Change litter every two days for cleanliness
+- Change litter every two days for cleanliness

-• Strong, persistent odour indicates need for change
+- Strong, persistent odour indicates need for change

-• Add fresh litter daily to absorb moisture and odours
+- Add fresh litter daily to absorb moisture and odours

 Understanding the importance of litter box cleaning

-Cleaning the litter box is a crucial aspect of cat care that is often overlooked.
+Cleaning the cat's litter box is a crucial aspect of cat care that is often overlooked.
 A dirty litter box can lead to a range of health problems for your cat, including urinary tract infections, kidney stones, and respiratory issues.

 Moreover, a dirty litter box can also cause behavioural problems, such as accidents outside of the litter box or avoidance of the litter box altogether.
-Regular litter box cleaning is essential to keep your cat healthy and happy.
+The litter box should be thoroughly cleaned on a regular schedule to maintain hygiene and reduce odours.

 Factors affecting litter change frequency